Research types of property to buy

 If you are considering a strata title flat, unit or apartment, use our Buying an apartment or unit checklist.

-While the flat, unit or apartment you are considering will usually be strata title, some may be company title or stratum title.
-A legal practitioner or conveyancer will be able to advise on how the various types of title will affect your ownership, rights and responsibilities.
+Note: While the flat, unit or apartment will most likely be a strata title, some may be a company title or stratum title.
+A legal practitioner or conveyancer can advise you on how these titles will affect your ownership, rights and responsibilities.
+For more information, view Company title and stratum title.

 Vacant land

-Before you buy vacant land, consider obtaining a soil test if you plan to build.
+Before you buy vacant land, consider getting a soil test if you plan to build on the land.
 This could avoid costly problems when you start excavation and building.
+For more information, view the Soil and groundwater contamination section on our Due diligence checklist.